Masters Degree Apprenticeships - A Guide

 • Relevant industry-specific qualifications

 It's important to note that a Level 7 apprenticeship will be academically challenging and shouldn't be underestimated.
-The End Point Assessment (EPA) for a Masters degree apprenticeship will follow the same structure as other apprenticeships, but will be much more demanding and with fewer contact hours on average than a full-time Masters.
+Assessments for a Masters degree apprenticeship will follow the same structure as other apprenticeships, but will be much more demanding and with fewer contact hours on average than a full-time Masters.

 How do Masters degree apprenticeships work?